michaelpetersubc/TA-algorithm/README.md

 The *Matching.find_match()* is another key engine of the algorithm.
 At the basic level, given a course **C**, the method identifies an assignment, i.e., a TA and the number of hours, that will lead to the largest increase in satisfaction (see [Satisfaction increase](#SatisfactionInc)) for the course:

-                student = max(students, key = course.satisfaction_increase)
+- If the best found student is an acceptable match (the highest increase in satisfaction is strictly positive), she or he is assigned to the course and the method returns the number of hours of the assignment.

-If there is no acceptable student (the highest increase in satisfaction is less than 0), the method returns 0h, which is later interpreted as a failure by the main loop (see [Main loop](#MainLoop)).
-The main loop looks like this:
+- If there is no acceptable student (the highest increase in satisfaction is not positive), the method returns 0h, which is later interpreted as a failure by the main loop (see [Main loop](#MainLoop)).

+The main loop of the method looks like this:

                 while not found:
                     student = max(self.students, key = course.satisfaction_increase)